-In the STDP, accommodation refers to various kinds of lodging and housing services, which can be provided, rated, and facilitated by different stakeholders.
-For instance, the official tourism website of Korea, visitkorea.or.kr, classifies accommodations into four categories: Goodstay -motels and inns whose facilities and operations meet high standards endorsed by Goodstay; Koreastay - selected homestays and guesthouses providing international visitors with a special opportunity to experience Korean culture and lifestyle by living with a Korean family; BENIKEA - premium vacation accommodations at a reasonable price; and hotels classified according to the number of stars, from five to one, with five stars being the highest rating.
-The Korea Tourism Organization not only branded every accommodation for niche marketing and provision of good experiences but also sorted accommodations so that they are connected to other tourism stakeholders.
-Similarly, in the smart tourism destination model, other tourism ecosystems will be sorted according to their main components and search engine keywords.
+can be provided, rated, and facilitated by different stakeholders.
+For instance, the official tourism website of Korea, visitkorea.or.kr, classifies accommodations into four categories: Goodstay -motels and inns whose facilities and operations meet high standards endorsed by Goodstay; Koreastay - selected homestays and guesthouses providing international visitors with a special opportunity to experience Korean culture and lifestyle by living with a Korean family; BENIKEA - premium vacation accommodations at a reasonable price; and hotels - classified according to the number of stars, from five to one, with five stars being the highest rating.
+The Korea Tourism Organization not only branded every accommodation for niche marketing and provision of good experiences but also sorted accommodations so that they model, other tourism ecosystems will be sorted according to their main components and search engine keywords.
 For example, K. Kim et al. (2017) pointed out that all online reviews can be classified into 14 categories: 'restaurants, sightseeing, hotels, things to do, night life, transportation, shopping, sporting & outdoors, favourites, off the beaten path, what to pack, tourist traps, warnings and danger, and local customs'.